rahulsom/hottowel-ratpack/README.md

 ### Running in dev mode
  - Run the project with `./gradlew -t run`

- - opens it in a browser and updates the browser with any files changes.
+ - Opens it in a browser and updates the browser with any files changes.

 ### Building the project
  - Build the optimized project using `./gradlew shadowJar`